< Back

 Chicago.
 Art Institute.

 One of a series of small panels showing scenes from the life of the Dominican saint.
-Seven others are known: two at Berlin, one in the Metropolitan Museum, New York, and four in private collections.
+Seven others are known: two at Berlin, one in the Metropolitan Museum, New York, another in the Accademia at Venice, and three in private collections.
 Nothing is known of the early history of the panels, which are likely to have formed part of an altarpiece in a Dominican church, perhaps flanking a full-length statue or painting of the saint.
 The Chicago panel was once owned by Prof. Paolo Paolini of Rome, whose collection was sold by auction at New York in 1924.
 Transferred to the Art Institute in 1983 with the collection of Chicago's now demolished Harding Museum.

 Città di Castello.
 Pinacoteca Comunale.